Cyclone Nargis: Other relief efforts

-Burma controversy
+Myanmar controversy

 Military junta's blockade of aid

 In the days after the storm, the junta pursued a CNN reporter covering the effects of the storm.
 The reporter was eventually forced to leave the country out of fear of being imprisoned.

 On 9 May 2008, the junta officially declared that their acceptance of international aid relief would be limited to food, medicines and other supplies as well as financial aid, but would not allow additional foreign aid workers or military units to operate in the country.
 Samak Sundaravej, Prime Minister of Thailand, stated that, following the request of Eric G. John, US Ambassador to Thailand, he would visit Myanmar on 11 May to urge the junta to open the country.
 Quinton Quayle, UK Ambassador to Thailand, later remarked that he would also join Sundaravej.
 However, the junta immediately replied that it was not willing to welcome anyone at this time.
 Sundaravej said that he would still submit the mediating letter to the junta without delay.

 The delays had attracted international condemnation.
 Also, on 9 May in Bangkok, Richard Horsey, spokesperson of the United Nations, urged Myanmar to accept a full scale international relief effort.
-United Nations Secretary General Ban Ki-moon urged the junta to allow aid in "without hindrance".
+United Nations Secretary-General Ban Ki-moon urged the junta to allow aid in "without hindrance".
 Ban's comments came after the World Food Programme resumed food aid after two shipments of high energy biscuits were stolen by the military.
 The House of Commons of Canada condemned the Burmese government's response in a resolution passed unanimously on 9 May 2008.
 Oxfam International's regional chief Sarah Ireland warned that 1.5 million face death if they did not get clean water and sanitation soon: "It's really crucial that people get access to clean water sources and sanitation to avoid unnecessary deaths and suffering."
 Myanmar's government seemed unaware of the scope of the death and destruction Cyclone Nargis wrought on the country more than a week ago, it was reported 13 May 2008.
 Some critics were even suggesting genocide since the Burmese government had deliberately denied storm victims aid, allowing for hundreds of thousands to potentially die from starvation, exposure, and disease.